vlas-sokolov/bayesian-ngc1333/README.md

 problem](https://en.wikipedia.org/wiki/Embarrassingly_parallel), and the
 standard Python `multiprocessing` library is used for thread spawning.

 This code is released under an MIT open-source license.
+Contributions fitting the scope of the project are welcome, and bug reports can be filed in the Issues tab.